truecharts/public/charts/premium/blocky/docs/setup-guide.md

 ## DNS Blacklists and Whitelists

-Blocky comes preconfigured with basic Blacklists and Whitelists (commented out by default).
+Blocky comes preconfigured with basic Blacklists and Whitelists.
 DNS Blacklists are used to prevent DNS resolution of advertisement, malware, trackers and adult sites domains.
 DNS Whitelists are used to always allow DNS resolution of domains regardless of existing blacklists.
 This is completed with public maintained blocklists.
 A good source for these is [firebog.net](https://firebog.net).

 :::caution